Here's how often you should clean your shower — and the right way to do it

 Is the grout in your shower turning pink, green or some other unusual color?
 Check out your shampoo’s ingredient list.
 If it contains dyes, consider switching to one without added color.
 According to Angelora, the colors in these products can stain grout.

 Where you keep bath products in the shower is also a factor in the growth of slime and mildew.
 Is your shampoo, conditioner and body scrub stored on the floor of the shower?
 Bad idea.
-This allows water to collect under them and form slime and mildew.
+This allows water to collect under them and become a breeding ground.
 It’s better to keep them on a shelf or a shower caddy that does not have a solid bottom.